Wealth Management Without the Jargon: Investment Strategies That Work Across Markets and Borders

 FactorGoldSilver

-• Dollar weakness: A softer US dollar increases global silver affordability and purchasing power for international buyers.
+• Dollar weakness: A weaker US dollar increases global demand and improves price dynamics.

-• Falling real yields: As rate cuts progress, the opportunity cost of holding non-yielding precious metals declines significantly.
+• Falling real yields: Lower interest rates reduce the opportunity cost of holding non-yielding assets like gold and silver.

 2026 Mortgage Rate Forecasts